 Thank you to Graham who came from the Lincoln Astronomical Society in September 2017 and dazzled the Brownies with a talk all about the night sky and stars as part of their Space Challenge Badge.
 Click on the picture to be directed to their website to find out more.

 One of our favourite end of term events is going out on the lake at Activities Away.
 We love this so much we’ve been 3 times in July 2014, 2015, 2017 and 2018 and we are going back in 2020!
 The staff are always so accommodating and the Brownies have a fabulous time.
 The format is pretty similar each time: a safety brief, then time to squeeze into those wet suits, buoyancy aids and safety helmets on.
-The Brownies are then were split into 2 groups had 60 minutes doing lots of fun activities including racing, playing games on boards and the favourite jumping off the pier into the lake!
-Last year, Tulip also went in the water- well done Tulip!
+The Brownies are then split into 2 groups and have 60 minutes doing lots of fun activities including racing, playing games on boards and the favourite jumping off the pier into the lake!
+In 2018, Tulip also went in the water- well done Tulip!
 All too soon, its time to get out and dried but before we go home, we always get a little treat .. usually home made cakes by Buttercup – yum!
 Click on the picture to be directed to their website to find out more.

 November 2015 was our first trip to Tesco to undertake their Farm to Fork trail as part of the Lincolnshire Imp Challenge badge.
 In June 2017, we completed the trail again as part of our Healthy Eating Badge.
 We visited the grocery department and found out about all the different fruits and vegetables, where they came from, where they were packaged and completed an activity sheets to help us do this.
 Next to the Fish counter where we found out about various types of fish and shellfish and tasted some salmon – yummy.
 We moved onto the Cheese deli counter and tried 3 different cheeses: Cheddar, cream cheese and cheddar with caramelised onion.
 We then visited the storeroom followed by the fridge store to see how cold it was!
 The Brownies were even offered the chance to check out the freezer which was minus 22 and a few Brownies even volunteered to go in there for a few seconds – very brave!
 We had a great time – learnt lots about the running of a huge supermarket and where food comes from, tried some tasty treats and left with a goody bag.
 A big thank you to Diane and the rest of the Eat Happy Community Project team .
 Click on the picture to be directed to their website to find out more.